pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 - driverName: cards.dra.example.com
   partitionable:
     required:
-    - name: selected-gpu-0
-      # A CEL expression with access to the attributes of the sub-partition
+    # Selectors are CEL expressions with access to the attributes of the sub-partition
     # that is being checked for a match.
+Each entry here is a request for one resource.
+    # They happen to have the same selector for the example, but could also be different.
-      selector: |-
+    - selector: |-
         versions["runtimeVersion"] >= "v12.0.0" && quantities["memory"] >= "8Gi"
-    - name: selected-gpu-1
-      # Same as above in this example, but could also be different.
-      selector: |-
+    - selector: |-
         versions["runtimeVersion"] >= "v12.0.0" && quantities["memory"] >= "8Gi"
 ```